cristianastan2/AOES-CLIM670-Earth-System-Modeling/index.md

 CLIM 670 Earth System Modeling is a graduate course in the MS Climate Science and PhD Climate Dynamics in the [Department of Atmospheric Ocean and Earth Sciences](http://aoes.gmu.edu) at [George Mason University](https://www2.gmu.edu/) developed by [Prof. Kathy Pegion](https://science.gmu.edu/directory/kathleen-pegion).
 This course prepares learners to use Earth System Models in their research.

 <h2 id="general">Schedule </h2>

+This schedule is tentative and subject to change.
+I adapt the course to each specific class as needed.

 {% include aoes/schedule.html %}